GStoob/unitopia-soundpack/README.md

 [Contributing Guidelines](CONTRIBUTING.md) to ensure a consistent code quality in the repo.

 Also please consider to open an [issue](https://github.com/GStoob/unitopia-soundpack/issues) before implementing anything, so that we can discuss your feature request.

+## Licensing

+Please note that in general custom plugins and scripts written for the UNItopia Soundpack are licensed under the [MIT License](LICENSE).
+However, there are several components which are distributed via a different license, such as the MUSHclient ([see license_mushclient.txt])(license_mushclient.txt)) or various sounds / background music used in the soundpack ([see readme_soundpack.txt for more Infos](readme_soundpack.txt)).